Mirantis/kqueen-ui/docs/quickstart.rst

    :scale: 100 %
    :alt: manage organization page with pending user

-After they set their password, new users are considered active and can log into the application.
+After they set the password, new users are considered active and can log into the application.

 .. figure:: screenshots/kqueen_manage_organization_3.png
    :scale: 100 %